teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 <a href="/images/tm-app/2-is-attorney-filing-trademark.png"><img src="/images/tm-app/2-is-attorney-filing-trademark.png" class="big-image"></a>

-**Time Limit.** Note that this form will self destruct in 60 minutes.
+**Time Limit.** This form will self destruct in 60 minutes.
 You can save your work for later by clicking "download portable data" on the "validation" page at the very end of the process.
-In a UX catch 22, the form does not let you reach to the "download portable data" page at the very end until you finish filling out each previous page of the form.
+In a UX catch 22, you can’t actually get to the "download portable data" page until after you finish filling out each previous page of the form.
 If you do manage to download your saved data, you can upload it again at this page.

 Click continue, and you will see an ugly data entry form.